ranguli/zendoom/README.md

 ### Dependencies

 The only dependency _you_ need is `git`, and Nix.
 All the dependencies that _Doom_ needs are taken care of.

+## TODO:

+- Github actions
+- Embedded scripting of some kind with a well-documented API